Leah Remini Will Play Conservative Lesbian In New Fox Comedy Pilot

 If Fox decides to pick up the series after seeing the pilot, it will likely get slated on the network’s 2018-2019 midseason schedule.

-While Remini has had a few forgettable roles in several scripted shows since her hit series King of Queens went off the air in 2007, the spunky star has mainly concentrated on reality TV in recent years.
+While Remini has had a few forgettable roles in several scripted shows since her hit series, King of Queens, went off the air in 2007, the spunky star has mainly concentrated on reality TV in recent years.

 From 2010-2011, she was a co-host on the initial season of CBS daytime chatfest The Talk.
-Then she competed on Season 17 of Dancing with the Stars in 2013, finishing in fifth place.
+Then she competed on Season 17 of Dancing With the Stars in 2013, finishing in fifth place.

 She next headlined her own reality series, Leah Remini: It’s All Relative, which ran for two seasons, on TLC.
 From 2014-2015 viewers got to watch the escapades of her entire family, including her husband of 14 years, Angelo Pagán, daughter Sofia, who is now 13, her mother, sisters, and step-father.